Trace anomaly as signature of conformality in neutron stars

 where $m_N=\Nc \LambdaQCD$ is the baryon mass, and $C$ and $\Lambda$ are the typical interaction strength and the scale of the system, respectively.
 This can be thought of as the generalization of the mean-field quantum hadrodynamics~\cite{Serot:1997xg}.
 Note that $\mu_{\text{B}} = m_N + 2(C/\Lambda^2)\nB$, and $P = (C / \Lambda^2) \nB^2$.
 This means that $\tae = m_N \nB - 2(C/\Lambda^2) \nB^2$ and $v_s^2 = 2(C/\Lambda^2)\nB / [m_N + 2(C/\Lambda^2)\nB]$.
 The conformal point $\nta\to 0$ is reached when $\nB \sim N_c \LambdaQCD^3/(2C)$.
 The condition of $v_s^2\to 1/3$ is reached earlier at $\nB \sim N_c \LambdaQCD^3 / (4C)$.
 So in this model the density at which $v_s^2$ surpasses the conformal limit is always lower than that for the trace anomaly. \paragraph*{Strongly-coupled conformal matter:}

-Let us discuss the details of $\nta$.
-In Fig.~\ref{fig:NS} we overlay the currently available \textit{ab initio} calculations of $\chi$EFT and pQCD on the observational data that, however, do not constrain $\nta$ beyond $\varepsilon/\varepsilon_0\sim 10^1$.
-There exist two possible interpolations between the observational bands and the pQCD prediction: (a) The thick solid line in Fig.~\ref{fig:NS} represents a structureless scenario. (b) The thin dotted line crosses $\nta=0$ line twice to meet the pQCD prediction.
-Both (a) and (b) are possible interpolations.
+In Fig.~\ref{fig:NS} we overlay the currently available \textit{ab initio} calculations of $\chi$EFT~\cite{Drischler:2020fvz} and pQCD~\cite{Kurkela:2009gj} on the observational data that, however, do not constrain $\nta$ beyond $\varepsilon/\varepsilon_0\sim 10^1$.
+We utilized the Gaussian process for the interpolation using NS data from the machine learning~\cite{Fujimoto:2019hxv} up to the density $\varepsilon/\varepsilon_0\lesssim 4$ (a) and using all data up to $\varepsilon/\varepsilon_0\sim 8$ (b).
+Details about the choice of the kernel and the noise will be reported elsewhere.

-In the case (a) $\nta$ stays small after quickly approaching zero, being positive at all densities.
-This paradigm with $\Delta \ge 0$ is quite remarkable, even though $\nta$ appears structureless.
+In the conservative inference in (a) $\nta$ stays positive or slightly negative after quickly approaching zero, which implies a possible bound, $\Delta \ge 0$.
 Once the conformal limit of the trace anomaly is saturated, the underlying theory becomes approximately scale invariant and the EoS drastically simplifies.
 Baryons are strongly interacting, and yet the resultant EoS of strongly-coupled conformal matter is $P\approx \varepsilon/3$.

-The case (b) is also a plausible scenario within the current observational error.
+If the mean value from the machine learning inference is extrapolated, the Gaussian process prefers (b).
 In this case $\nta$ has a non-monotonic structure with two nodes.
-Accordingly, there should be a density window with $d \nta /d\varepsilon > 0$ between the two zeros.
-Hence, Eq.~\eqref{eq:vs3} gives $v_{s,\text{(deriv)}}^2 < 0$ in this region, which causes up-and-down substructures in $v_{s,\text{(deriv)}}^2$.
-The peak in $v_s^2$ is hardly affected, however, the maximum of $v_s^2$ is pulled up as compared to the scenario (a).
-If $v_{s,\text{(deriv)}}^2$ happens to be negative and large, $v_s^2$ comes close to zero immediately after the peak.
-We can regard this behavior as an approximate manifestation of a first-order phase transition.
-Intuitively speaking, the peak in $v_s^2$ is generated by stiffening of the EoS, but the soft pQCD EoS at high density requires softening of the EoS at intermediate density. \paragraph*{Is the trace anomaly positive in finite-density QCD?:}
+Accordingly, there should be a density window with $d \nta /d\varepsilon > 0$ (i.e., $v_{s,\text{(deriv)}}^2 < 0$) between the two zeros.
+The peak in $v_s^2$ is hardly affected, however, the maximum of $v_s^2$ is pulled up as compared to (a).
+If $v_{s,\text{(deriv)}}^2$ happens to be negative large, $v_s^2$ approaches zero after the peak, which causes softening of the EoS similarly to the first-order phase transition.
+Intuitively, the peak in $v_s^2$ is generated by EoS stiffening, but the soft pQCD EoS at high density requires EoS softening at intermediate density. \paragraph*{Is the trace anomaly positive in finite-density QCD?:}